ziyuezzy/sst-elements/README.md

 This is forked by Ziyue on 24April2023.
 We will do some changes to the source code for our own usage.

 Modifications by ziyue:
 2023 April:
-1. Modified file "./configure", such that only MERLIN is compiled since we are only looking at MERLIN for now.
+1. Modified file "./autogen.sh", such that only MERLIN is compiled since we are only looking at MERLIN for now.
 We can append this list of compilation in the future.
 This will save compilation time and avoid wired compilation errors in other libs.
 2. Modified the dragonfly topology, such that it now supports a new parameter "global_link_latency" (link latency of inter-group links).
 This is independent from "link_latency" (link latency of intra-group links).
-3. corrected some naming of links in MESH/TORUS topo, in order to avoid some warning.
+3. corrected some naming of links in MESH/TORUS/SINGLE-ROUTER topo, in order to avoid some warning.
 4. In offered_load.cc, I have modified the statistics of packet latency method such that it is similar to that in booksim2.
 Now there are two latencies: packet latency and network latency.
 5. The uniform target generator had some defects (the last EP was not included in the pool of dest), I have corrected this.

+2023 June:
+6. Ongoing work: implementing Directed-Regular-Graph based topologies, including Jellyfish, GDBG, Equality network.

 ![SST](http://sst-simulator.org/img/sst-logo-small.png)